nhsuk/sexual-health-information-etl/README.md

 The output is uploaded to Azure Blob Storage, a suitable connection string should be set in the `AZURE_STORAGE_CONNECTION_STRING` variable.
 For further details see [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/).

 The ETL calls the `modifiedsince` end point to determine if the ETL needs to be run.
 If the endpoint returns a 404 error, i.e page not found, there is no updated data and the ETL will not run.

-If a 200 code is returned the data is considered to have changed, and all data will be reloaded via the `all` endpoint.
+If a `200` code is returned the data is considered to have changed, and all data will be reloaded via the `all` end point.
-All the data is reloaded when a change is made.
-An incremental update approach is not possible due to the changing IDs.
+All the data is reloaded when a change is made to the Sexual Health Services data, and the ID for a record may change when reloaded.
+An incremental update approach is not possible due to IDs not being consistent.

 The date of the most recently modified file in blob storage beginning `shis-data`[<sup>*</sup>](#development-notes) is used as the last run date.

 If no file is present the last known good run date of `20/02/2018` will be used.
+This date may be changed by the setting enviroment variable `INITIAL_LAST_RUN_DATE`.

 The ETL version from the [package.json](package.json) is included along with a datestamp to enable a full rescan if the data structure changes, as this will be reflected in the application version.